Mangree language

 Mangree (pronunciation approximately /[maŋɡreː]/) is a poorly attested, unclassified, and extinct language of the interior of West Africa, possibly from what is now Ivory Coast.
 It is only attested in a list of a dozen words collected in the late 18th century.
 There is some indication that it might have been a Kru language, but there is not enough data to classify it.

-Location
+Geographic distribution

 The Mangree were reported to live adjacent to the Kanga, not far from the Mandinga and Amina.
 A large river formed the border between the Mangree and the Gien.

 Fodor believes that the location was somewhere around 7° north latitude and that the river was either the Sassandra or the Bandama.